sebiniemann/Mantella/_includes/api-reference/optimisation-problems.md

 Abstract base class for all optimisation problems.
 </div>

-All optimisation problems are defined as minimisation problems:
+All optimisation problems are defined as bounded minimisation problems with soft-constraints:

 $$\min_{X \in [C_L, C_U]} F(X) + C(X)$$